lpshanley/svelte-phonegap/README.md

 npm run dev
 ```

+**NOTE** The first time you run `npm run dev` will take MUCH longer than any subsequent runs.
+Phonegap-cli needs to create the `\platforms` and `\plugins` directories in your project.
+You will know that your project is ready once you start see a load of output from your console.
+Note that this can take 5-10 minutes depending on your PC and connection speed.

 Navigate to [localhost:3000](http://localhost:3000).
 You should see your app running.
 Edit a component file in `src`, save it, and watch your changes update automatically.

 ## [config.xml][config-xml]